jrpotter/notebook/notes/computability/context-free.md

 %%ANKI
 Cloze
-A reduction replaces the {right}-hand side of a rule with the {left}-hand side.
+A reduction replaces the {1:right}-hand side of a rule with the {1:left}-hand side.
 Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Cengage Learning, 2013).
 <!--ID: 1761399802954-->
 END%%